Elenub33/battlecon-ai/README.md

 battlecon-ai
 ============

-AI that plays Level 99 Games' BattleCON
+AI that plays Level 99 Games' BattleCON.

+Inspired by Yaronvia but completely rewritten by Cubington (a.k.a.
+Elenub33).